cepdnaclk/e17-6sp-Sobriety-Detection-Using-Mobile-Phone-Gyroscope-Data/README.md

 ## Backend Server

 We need a backend server to implement the following
 - Receive and handle streams of data from multiple users.
 - Run the classifier and obtain a result.
 - Return the result to the relevant user.
 To achieve the above using a scalable backend server, we considered the following 2 architectures.

 ### Client-Server Architecture

 We could use a RPC or REST API using Node.js Stream API to receive a stream of gyroscopic data from the users and return a result after running the classifier on the clean data extracted after preprocessing the streams of gyroscopic data received from the users.
-This architecture had a number of problems for our use case
+This architecture had a number of problems for our use case.
-    - The connection between the client and the server will have to be kept alive until
+- The connection between the client and the server will have to be kept alive until:
     - the entire stream of data is sent to the server
     - data received by the server is preprocessed and the required features are extracted.
     - the classier runs and returns the result this could take awhile, but the connection will have to be kept alive idle during this time.
 Since a large number of clients are expected to connect with the server, these idle connections could add upto a large overhead.

+- There is no way for the server to establish a connection with the user and send messages/data.
+The user always has to be the one to establish the connection.

+To overcome these problems, we came up with a publish-subscribe architecture using MQTT protocol

 ## ML Workflow